China Philharmonic Orchestra

-It has been sixteen years since the inception of China Philharmonic Orchestra (CPO) amid miraculous development.
-Devoted to become China’s top orchestra as well as a leading figure in Asia with international reputation, the CPO has achieved an astonishing leap forward and won wide attention home and abroad during its fourteen seasons.
+It has been twenty years since the inception of China Philharmonic Orchestra (CPO) amid miraculous development.
+Devoted to becoming China’s top orchestra as well as a leading figure in Asia with international reputation, the CPO has achieved an astonishing leap forward and won wide attention home and abroad during its nineteen seasons.
 The CPO sets an example for the infinite potential of Chinese artistic development, cultural rejuvenation and economic boom, as witnessed by the rest of the world.

 And so be it and how true is sweet necessity.
 In the spring of 2009, the CPO was named Most Inspiring Orchestras by Gramophone online, joining the glittering array of ten fellow orchestras including Berliner Philharmoniker, London Symphony Orchestra and New York Philharmonic Orchestra.

-By present the CPO has presented nearly 3,000 music compositions in its more than 1,000 performances in the forms of concerts, operas, cantatas, incidental music, ballets, chamber music, musicals, film/TV music, multi-media and cross-over with Chinese national instruments, attracting millions of audience.
+By present the CPO has presented more than 6,000 music compositions in its more than 1,000 performances in the forms of concerts, operas, cantatas, incidental music, ballets, chamber music, musicals, film/TV music, multi-media and crossover with Chinese national instruments.
+The CPO has worked with more than 1,000 guest artists and attracted millions of audiences.
 Its domestic and international tours accumulated more than one million kilometers, an equivalent of circling the world 20 times.
+The CPO works with China Central Television closely and have filmed more than 500 hundred concerts and music shows as well as recorded music of more than 100 TV shows.

 Yet one cannot comprehend the CPO’s accomplishment without perceiving its exciting and enormous social frame, i.e. the Great Rejuvenation of the Chinese Nation.
-A large number of artists and managers work together to fulfill their dreams with zealous passion, perseverance and determination.
+Many artists and managers work together to fulfill their dreams with zealous passion, perseverance and determination.
 This makes it possible to lead the great symphonic music course in China to a better and merrier destination.

-With the patronage of leaders of CCP and Chinese Government, China Philharmonic Orchestra was founded on the basis of China Broadcasting Symphony Orchestra on May 25, 2000, administered by the State Administration of Radio, Film and Television.
+With the patronage of leaders of CCP and Chinese Government, China Philharmonic Orchestra was founded based on China Broadcasting Symphony Orchestra on May 25, 2000, administered by the National Radio and Television Administration.
 Currently, Li Nan serves as the President while Long Yu is the Artistic Director and Chief Conductor of the orchestra.
 As one of the youngest and most dynamic symphony orchestras in China, the CPO takes pride in professionalism, a role model to be followed by its Chinese peers.
+The founding of the CPO is a monumental event in the history of Chinese orchestras becoming professional and international.
+As the first Chinese orchestra to collaborate and release titles with an international recording label, the first Chinese orchestra to hold large-scale overseas and even global tours, the first Chinese orchestra to travel on a diplomatic mission, the first Chinese orchestra to appear on a top-tier summer festival, the CPO has broken many rules in terms of operation and management and its experiences are widely learned by its Chinese piers.
+In the past 20 years, the number of professional Chinese orchestras is grown from less than 20 to more than 100, and the development of the industry is greatly benefited from the experiences of the CPO.

-On December 16th 2000, Long Yu conducted the CPO in the inaugural concert at Poly Theatre in Beijing to huge acclaim.
-In the past fourteen subscription seasons since September 2001, musicians and orchestra managers attained unprecedented artistic standards with endeavor and wisdom under the leadership of Long Yu and successive presidents.
+On December 16th, 2000, Long Yu conducted the CPO in the inaugural concert at Poly Theatre in Beijing to huge acclaim.
+In the past nineteen subscription seasons since September 2001, musicians and orchestra managers attained unprecedented artistic standards with endeavor and wisdom under the leadership of Long Yu and successive presidents.

 In view of CPO’s artistic and managerial integrity, music lovers and sponsors from all walks of life have generously supported this orchestra with monetary and moral contributions.
 Together they form the strong backbones of the CPO.

-In the past fifteen years the CPO has presented numerous premieres that are virtually nowhere to be found elsewhere in China, forging its own style which is known by its audience as “the Sound of China Philharmonic” through extensive artistic involvement.
+In the past twenty years, the CPO has presented numerous premieres that are virtually nowhere to be found elsewhere in China, forging its own style which is known by its audience as “the Sound of China Philharmonic” through extensive artistic involvement.

 An active promoter of China’s contemporary music, China Philharmonic has established its tradition of presenting concerts dedicated to Chinese music during each of its seasons and commissioning domestic and overseas composers for new works.